 Home Players Repertoire Press Programmes Audio

 A brief outline of the Ensemble's history and activities

 Primarily a group specialising in contemporary music, Uroboros Ensemble is noted for presenting programmes that embrace an unusually wide range of musical styles originating from the UK and from many countries around the world.
 Several distinguished composers have written pieces specially for them and they have given numerous world and national premières, including music by Lutoslawski, Firsova, Finnissy, Ichiyanagi, Wuorinen, Stäbler, Ambrosini, Woolrich, Cutler, and many others.
-As well as commissioning and performing new works Uroboros Ensemble is equally committed to giving further performances of contemporary pieces that have been unduly neglected; and their concerts may occasionally include music from the 'classical' repertoire, which is always carefully selected so as to create a pathway leading to greater enjoyment and understanding of the contemporary works being performed.

 From it’s beginning Uroboros Ensemble's has been committed to an extensive educational programme in which people of all ages and all levels of experience are encouraged to explore music, especially contemporary music, and also to develop their own skills in both performance and composition.
 The Ensemble has organised many composers' workshops from which significant new talents have subsequently emerged.
 Concerts are frequently preceded by special open rehearsals with commentaries to allow listeners new insights into music and its performance.

 Uroboros Ensemble also promotes performances by other musicians sharing similar artistic concerns.
-In addition to administrating the London Ear festival, groups or soloists may be invited to visit Britain to undertake tours arranged and coordinated through the Ensemble's office, such as the outstanding Basle Soloists’ UK tour which included three events at The Huddersfield Contemporary Music Festival and appearances in London and other British cities; and the recent appearance in London of Modern Ensemble from South Korea.
+In addition to administrating the London Ear festival, groups or soloists have been invited to visit Britain to undertake tours arranged and coordinated through the Ensemble's office, such as the outstanding Basle Soloists’ UK tour which included three events at The Huddersfield Contemporary Music Festival and appearances in London and other British cities; and the appearance in London of Modern Ensemble from South Korea.
 Uroboros has also promoted concerts for younger, emerging artists such the now acclaimed British pianist Nicolas Hodges.

-Although Uroboros Ensemble events are often presented by independent promoters such as festivals, much of their more pioneering work has been promoted by the Ensemble itself, and has been financed by grants from trusts and foundations which have included the 'PRS Foundation' the 'Hinrichsen Foundation' and many others, or from public funding sources such as The Arts Council, The British Council and the (former) Regional Arts Associations; also by donations from private supporters and corporate sponsors.
+Although Uroboros Ensemble events are often presented by independent promoters such as festivals, much of their more pioneering work has been promoted by the Ensemble itself.
+This has been financed by grants from from public funding sources such as the Arts Councils of England and other countries, The British Council, trusts and foundations such as the PRS Foundation, The Radcliffe Trust, The 'Hinrichsen Foundation', Art Mentor Lucerne and many others.
+Significant contributions have been made by private supporters and by corporate donors and sponsors.
 Uroboros Ensemble is a Registered Charity and a Limited Company.

+Home Players Repertoire Press Programmes Audio